devz-throwable/devz-throwable.github.io/README.md

 ## Tools You Need

 ### JSFiddle https://jsfiddle.net/
-JSFiddle for your real time view of the site simply copy and paste the code at HTML section
+JSFiddle for your real time view of the site, simply copy and paste the code at HTML section

 ### HTML Formatter https://www.freeformatter.com/html-formatter.html